taijusanagi/2023-ethtokyo-submission/README.md

 While attempting to incorporate on-chain verification with the paymaster, the team faced challenges interacting with browser extension AA wallets due to Polygon ID app specifications.

 The implementation details can be found [here](./docs/polygon-id.md).

+### Worldcoin

+Great Gas Grants employs Worldcoin to confirm that users are human and not bots, adding a layer of Sybil resistance.
+This approach prevents individuals from creating multiple accounts to access the same grants repeatedly, upholding fairness and equal opportunity for all eligible users on the platform.

+The platform has integrated the 'Sign in with Worldcoin' feature for user authentication, streamlining the login process.
+Additionally, it incorporates on-chain verification within the paymaster smart contract, offering a secure and efficient method to verify credentials and manage gas grants for eligible users.

+The implementation details can be found [here](./docs/worldcoin.md).